hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Therefore should you find genteel people there,
 >
-> 'Tis those impos'd on by their bills of fare.
+> It is those imposed on by their bills of fare.
 >
 > The dancing which you'll find at their grand balls,
 >
 > Next for remarks and reprehension calls;
 >
-> Quadrilles well danc'd, the waltz perform'd with ease,
+> Quadrilles well danced, the waltz performed with ease,
 >
 > And grace that would the most fastidious please
 >